Syria evacuates most army buildings in Damascus: residents

 Abu Ayham, a commander in the Ansar al-Islam rebel brigade in Damascus said the army’s general staff and Airforce Intelligence had been evacuated, as well as several mixed-use barracks/housing buildings for the Republican Guards and Fourth Division on the eastern outskirts of the city.

 “To all intents and purposes, the army’s command and control compounds have been evacuated.
-Before the threat (of strikes) they have been taking precautions by working more from lower floors.
+Before the threat (of Western strike) they have been taking precautions by working more from lower floors.
 In the last 48 hours they have been vacated,” he said.